hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/06_qc_running_fastqc_sbatch.md

 ## Learning Objectives:

-* Understanding the quality values in a FASTQ file
-* Using FASTQC to create a quality report
 * Create and run a job submission script to automate quality assessment

 ## Quality Control of FASTQ files